geudde/attic-chest/pages/13.reference/01.porden/docs.md

 In him some feeling of forgotten love,
 Or if condemned, the magic of her eyes
 In her defence would bid his warriors rise.
-But, no ! — if love rebellion dared suggest,
+But, no! — if love rebellion dared suggest,
 Reason subdued the thought, or shame supprest;
 While those who late her lightest word obeyed,
 Now turn'd indignant from the guilty maid: